Saturday, November 20, 2021

 I am in elementary school.
 The loud unexpected buzzing of the fire alarm causes me to jump.
 My heart is in my throat.
 I feel anxious, as well as a little sick to my stomach, from my startle response.
 We are taken out into the hall to the nearest exit.
 It was just a drill.

-When I was in school the busses were not equipped with lifts.
+In 1963 buses were not equipped with lifts.
 A board was put down.
 Those who could not walk were carried off the bus and put into our chairs.
 The bus attendant let the board fall with a loud bang.
 I was on the bus waiting for it, holding my ears.
 Holding my made me feel better.
-Not sure why.
+Still trying to figure out why.
 Holding my ears did not stop me from startling.
 It just reinforced my nerd reputation.

 The bus attendant would unexpectedly exclaim, "POW!"
 He'd laugh hysterically when I jumped.
 I was confused.
 Didn't adults know better?

-There was a short time in grade school when the milk cartons were triangular with a hole in the middle for the straw.
+There was a short time in school when the milk cartons were triangular with a hole in the middle for the straw.
 Any empty carton, when smashed, made a loud pop.
 My classmates loved popping the cartons.
 They also loved seeing me startle when they did.
 An added bonus.
-As you can imagine. during that time, lunch ceased to be a favorite part of my day.
+As you can imagine.
+During that time lunch ceased to be a favorite part of my day.

 Fast forward to November of 2021.
 I am sitting at the kitchen table deeply engrossed in a Youtube video on my Kindle.
 I am, minding my own business, BOO!
 I jump, my heart going into my throat, anxiety, making me feel nauseous.
 I look up.
-I ask the offender why they would do that?
+I ask the offender, "Why would you do that?"

 They tell someone here, "I scared her ass."

-When I try to explain about m, my heart jumping, etc. I am told they were just messing with me.
+When I try to explain that my heart jumps, etc. I am told they were just messing with me.
 They tell me I'm still living.
 They tell me I am carrying it too far.

 They are adults.
 Shouldn't they know better?
 The little girl inside of me still wants to know.

-According to Microsoft Bing Although the Moro reflex typically lasts from birth to 3 to 6 months of age, this response generally remains into adulthood for those with cerebral palsy, due to the neurological differences present in those who live with the condition.
+According to Microsoft Bing, although the Moro reflex typically lasts from birth to 3 to 6 months of age, this response generally remains into adulthood for those with cerebral palsy, due to the neurological differences present in those living with the condition.

 Please do not laugh.
 I am embarrassed enough.